diaspogift/identity_and_access_FSharp/README.md

 ## Acknowledgments

-* To Vaun Vernon for its Implementing DDD book
+* To Vaughn Vernon for its book [Implementing Domain Driven Design]
-* To Eric even for the DDD Philosophie and Book
+* To Eric even for the DDD Philosophie and his book [Domain Driven Design]
-* To Scott Wlashin for his book Domain Modeling made functional
+* To Scott Wlashin for his book [Domain Modeling made functional]
-* To Brian'O Sulivan for Real word haskell
+* To Bryan O'Sullivan, Don Stewart, and John Goerzen for their book [Real word haskell]
-* To ----- for Progrmaing in Haskell
+* To Graham Hutton for his book [Progrmaing in Haskell]
-* To ----- for Learn you a great Haskell
+* To Miran Lipovača for his book [Learn you a great Haskell]
 * To Grey young for the CQRS and Event sourcing tools